 Do I need a seller's permit in Wisconsin?

 Yes.
 If your business offers retail sales, leases, or rentals of tangible personal property or taxable services, you are required to have a seller's permit in Wisconsin.
-This applies to every individual, partnership, or corporation.
+This applies to every individual, partnership, and corporation.

 How do I get a tax ID number in Wisconsin?